 - 36 inches x 30 inches for the back panel.

-To build the cabinet boxes, I started with applying some wood glue to the plywood edges and then screwing them together very carefully.
-Building them using a pockethole jig saved a lot of labor while producing clean, invisible joints on these cabinets.
+To build the cabinet boxes, I started by applying some wood glue to the plywood edges and then screwing them together very carefully.
+Building them using a pocket hole jig saved a lot of labor while producing clean, invisible joints on these cabinets.

 Using a level, I ensured that every cabinet was flush with the wall and perfectly aligned.
-We secured the cabinets to the wall studs with long screws and also attached them to each other for added stability.
+We secured the cabinets to the wall studs with long screws and also attached them for added stability.

 This extra effort ensured the entire structure was solid and ready to support the weight of the shelves and anything we’d store inside.
 Seeing the cabinets in place felt incredibly rewarding, as they truly began to define the space.